DonGateley/UWW/README.md

 Conceptually there is a tie in to the user-centric QBist view of quantum mechanics and to the thinking of Neal Stephenson in his brilliant novel Anathem.

-Using a universal spacetime stamp as a token (a Cain) one could arrange to track the (somewhat) real-time, universal interval between tokens or token networks, which is what is usually of greatest interest, and easily allow the saving of Universal World Lines, or CainLines, either absolute or relative (after some arbitrary transformation.)
+Using a pair of Cains one could arrange to track the (somewhat) real-time, universal interval between other events (or their transformations), which is what is usually of greatest interest, and easily allow the saving of Universal World Lines, or CainLines, either absolute or relative (after some arbitrary transformation.)

 It could provide a new standard framework for geo-history that could be easy to explore and interact with.